ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Agents.markdown

 ---
-title: Bulkload Agents
+title: How To Bulkload Agents
 layout: default_toc
 author: DLM
 date: 2018-04-26
 ---

-# How to bulkload Agents
+# How To Bulkload Agents

 First open the agent bulkloader.
 This may take a while as it refreshes some cached data.